 This is a very easy situation to handle.
 You can easily claim tax benefit on both and NO employer has issue with this arrangement.

-2. Own flat in city of employment and stay on rented house in same city
+Own house in city of employment and stay on rented house in same city

 This is tricky situation.
 The first logical question which comes to mind is why would any person owning house in the same city stay on rent?
 Most employers have issue with this arrangement and may not give tax benefit on both HRA & Home Loan.